marcovie/basic_api_without_auth_package/README.md

 ## Basic API

 This is a basic api system that has custom auth api token(bearer) with expiry date (NO Sanctum or Passport).
 Has XSS stripping and Http Headers under the middleware.
-Using Service Pattern/Didn't create action for Quotes just made service for it.
+Using Service Pattern.
 Also build error handler with job so any errors caught in try catch will email user.
+Have a helper for the json return responses.
 Unit feature testing is also been added for the 3 functions.
 Basic Caching added to Quotes.
 Using Laravel 10.

 ## Middleware added
 app\Http\Middleware\XssSanitization.php